oroinc/documentation/commerce/user_guide/products/products/page_templates.rst

 .. begin

 When creating a product, you can select one of the available pre-designed page templates for it.
 Templates are located in the **Design** section of the **Create Product** page.
-They define the look of your product page in the front store.
+They define the look of your product page in the storefront.

 .. tip:: You can create a product from the product list.
 To open it, navigate to **Products > Products > Create Product** in the main menu.